MapRock/TimeMolecules/docs/Spring_2026_Update/readme.md

 - [AI agent skills](https://github.com/MapRock/TimeMolecules/tree/main/tutorials/ai_agent_skills)
 - [Pre-aggregated Markov Models](https://github.com/MapRock/TimeMolecules/tree/main/tutorials/preaggregate_markov_models)

+#### About the TimeMolecules AI Agent Demo

+This application [AI agent skills](https://github.com/MapRock/TimeMolecules/tree/main/tutorials/ai_agent_skills) is an example of how to accommodate AI agents by giving them semantic search access to the full TimeMolecules knowledge base (LLM prompts, tutorials, skills, and documentation).
+It addresses how the substantial material pulls together in the age of AI agents.

+It also functions as my personal workbench.
+I actively use it to evaluate how well the entire site can answer an AI agent’s questions about Time Molecules — helping me identify gaps and improve the quality, clarity, and discoverability of the material.

 ### Related blog themes
 - [Process-aware intelligence — *From Data through Wisdom: The Case for Process-Aware Intelligence*](https://eugeneasahara.com/2025/05/30/from-data-through-wisdom-the-case-for-process-aware-intelligence/)
 - [Stories as the transactional unit of human-level intelligence — *Stories are the Transactional Unit of Human-Level Intelligence*](https://eugeneasahara.com/2025/10/10/stories-the-unit-of-human-level-intelligence/)